Notes · Self

 About Me

-I tend to define the problem before writing code: what the invariants are, where the soft edges live, what the minimum runnable system looks like.
+I tend to define the problem before writing code: what the invariants are, where the soft edges live, and what the minimum runnable system looks like.
 Get it running first, then iterate on structure, experience, and performance.
-I spend disproportionate time on tooling, docs, and constraints — because that’s the actual infrastructure that lets a project live for years.
+I spend disproportionate time on tooling, docs, and constraints because they are the infrastructure that lets a project live for years.

 Outside view